 The capital budget, however, will not pay for artificial turf at Heningburg Field.

-Whereas last year Superintendent Dr. Frank Alvarez outlined a spending plan for the district that would slash $4.5 million in staff and from programs and services, this year's budget includes no tax increase and no decreases to current programs, services, or staff.
+Whereas last year Superintendent Dr. Frank Alvarez for the district that would slash $4.5 million in staff and from programs and services, includes no tax increase and no decreases to current programs, services, or staff.

 Last year, the budget outsourced teacher aides whereas this year the budget will allow the hiring of a dozen full- or part-time teachers or staff.